hasura/graphql-engine/manual/users/index.rst

   secret associated with the application you created.
 It is usually called APP ID or CLIENT ID, and APP SECRET or CLIENT SECRET respectively.

-* In the application settings (after you create the application, you should be able to see a settings page for your application), there should be a field called "Redirect URI" or "OAuth Callback URI" or something similar.
-You should fill up this field with your own application's endpoint/URL.

 * You should also set "scope" or "permissions" in the application settings to be "email" and "profile" info (which is to say - you want to access your users' email and profile information).
 This step is important, as otherwise